Skip to Content

 There are many actions a woman will take when trying to conceive.
 The first step is to see a doctor or visit a fertility clinic to be sure everything is okay.
 If you’ve seen a doctor by now, he/she should be able to determine if there is any major reason you are yet to conceive.

-But here’s the thing; Most women may not even need to see a doctor, and this is only possible if you can track you fertile period on your own.
+But here’s the thing; Most women may not even need to see a doctor at the very beginning, and this is only possible if you can track your fertile period on your own.

 To conceive easily, there are different tools you can use, and ovulation test kit is one of them.
 However, it becomes troubling when you have a negative test for months, and you are believably thinking if you are ovulating in the first place.